Be a part of this High Sierra back country base camp and lodge that supports the JMT/PCT hikers and their trail adventures!

 Room and Board

-In the past few years we have made significant improvements to staff housing, we have added an employee break room with a complete kitchen, and big screen TV.
+In the past few years, we have made significant improvements to staff housing, we have added an employee break room with a complete kitchen, and big screen TV.
 We have converted employee trailers into tiny houses and have added RV trailers to the employee housing inventory as well.
 We have two dedicated employee bathrooms and showers as well as the public restroom/shower building.
+If you have a trailer or camper you are welcome to bring that and use it as your lodging!

 We provide three meals a day, seven days a week.
 You will be asked to participate in keeping the break room clean and doing your meal dishes.

-We provide free access to the laundry, including wash and dry.
+We provide free access to the laundry, including washer and dryer.

-Employee housing can be anywhere from a Tiny House, RV trailer or Yosemite styled large tent cabin.
+Employee housing can be anywhere from a Tiny Cabin, RV trailer or Yosemite styled large tent cabin.

 Getting Here and Getting Around